Mandatory Climate Reporting (MCR) Services

 Implementation: disclosures and assurance

 MCR obligations increase over a four-year period.
-The disclosures address key areas of ongoing process and capability uplift, each with progressively increasing levels of scrutiny.
+The disclosures address key areas of ongoing process and capability uplift, each with progressively increasing levels of audit.

 Indicative roll out

-The table above is extracted from the AUASB ASSA 5010 Exposure draft ED 02/24.
-The AUASB is responsible for issuing the audit roll out and audit standard.
-The table shows how the audit regime will evolve from no assurance, to limited to reasonable assurance over the proposed four year roll out time frame.
+The AUASB is responsible for the audit roll out and the audit standard.
+The above table shows how the audit regime is evolving from no assurance, to limited to reasonable assurance over the four year roll out time frame.

 Your obligations: how we can help

-MCR is based on the four pillars of Governance, Strategy, Risk Management, and Targets and Metrics.
-Groups 2 and 3 may become involved early due to factors such as Group 1 value chain commitments, or consumer expectations for greater transparency.
+MCR is based on the four pillars of Governance, Strategy, Risk Management, and Metrics and Targets.
+Groups 2 and 3 may become involved early due to factors such as Group 1 value chain commitments, CRO analysis, Scope 3 disclosures or consumer expectations for greater transparency.

 We advise our clients with reporting responsibilities to begin preparations as early as possible and to build up capability over three stages.
 Our MCR consultants can help on all the activities listed below, except for Assurance (as part of stage 3), which must be provided by your external auditor.